At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

-Working from weekly meal plans lets you do your grocery shopping more effectively, and is a great way to make sure you use up all your ingredients.
-Compared to when working on a day-by-day basis, you have more flexibility to change what you decide to
+Working from a meal plan you’ve put together in advance can help you with your grocery shopping.
+It’s also a great way to make sure you use up all your ingredients.
+Instead of making your meals on a day-by-day basis, you’ll enjoy more

-serve and substitute ingredients if necessary.
-You’ll also know what to do ahead of time, and avoid dinner procrastination or be tempted to eat takeout or delivered meals.
+flexibility to change your mind during the week and substitute ingredients if you need to.
+You’ll also know what to do ahead of time and avoid dinner procrastination or be tempted to eat takeout or order home delivery.

 Master a few basic recipes

-Learn a dozen easy recipes that incorporate ingredients that are easy to deal with and allow you to prepare your meal in under 15 or 20 minutes.
+Learn a dozen easy recipes with easy ingredients so you can prepare your meal in under 15 or 20 minutes.
 These manageable recipes can include stir-fries, salad meals, gourmet sandwiches (for lunches), rice bowls, and one-pot meals.
-As your cooking skills improve you can add more complex and time-consuming recipes to your repertoire, for when you have more time to prepare meals.
+As your cooking skills improve – and you have more time to experiment in the kitchen – you can add more complex recipes to your repertoire.

 Use easy-to-prepare ingredients

-Explore different chopping techniques to prepare raw vegetables, and keep a ready supply of roasted vegetables in the fridge for serving.
-Not only are prepped raw and roasted vegetables healthy, they make wonderful side dishes, save you time, and are easy to prepare.
-Keeping a bag or two of frozen vegetables in the freezer is also as good idea for emergencies.
+Explore different chopping techniques to prepare raw vegetables and keep a ready supply of roasted vegetables in the fridge for serving.
+Not only are prepped raw and roasted vegetables healthy, they’re also wonderful side dishes that are easy to prepare and save you time.
+Keeping a bag or two of frozen vegetables in the freezer is also a good idea for emergencies.

 Make your own frozen meals

-Sometimes you will simply be too busy or tired to prepare a meal from scratch.
-Have your own frozen meals on hand, so you can easily resist buying takeout or pre-packaged meals from the supermarket.
+Sometimes you’ll be too busy or tired to prepare a meal from scratch – and that’s ok!
+You can have your own frozen meals ready to go so you won’t be tempted to buy takeout or those pricey pre-packaged meals from the supermarket.
 Great homemade frozen meal ideas include vegetable lasagne, ready-made pasta sauces, pot pies, fried rice, soups and stews.

 Explore the world of one-pot meals

-Start a collection of recipe cards and store these in your kitchen to look through at mealtimes.
-Another way to cultivate your curiosity about cooking is to look for recipes online and buy cookbooks that captivate your interest.
+Another way to cultivate your culinary curiosity is to look for recipes online and buy cookbooks that spark your interest and inspire you to experiment a little more in the kitchen.
 You could even look on YouTube for video tutorials on making your favourite dishes.

 All information contained in this article is intended for general information purposes only.
 The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.